-- The changes and movements in bone, discs, and ligaments that occur as you age might put your nerves in danger of being harmed or pinched.
+- The changes and movements in bones, discs, and ligaments that occur as you age might put your nerves in danger of being harmed or pinched.

-- When you are obese, your spine behaves like a vertical crane.
-The heavier you are, the more your back muscles need to function.
+- The heavier a person, the more the back muscles need to function.
 This can lead to back tension, pain, and other back problems.

 Does Excessive Weight During Pregnancy Cause Sciatica?

 Although sciatica occurs frequently during pregnancy, increased weight does not cause sciatica in pregnant women.
 Moreover, a better explanation points to pregnancy hormones causing ligaments to relax.
 Then, ligaments connect the vertebrae, protect the discs, and maintain spinal stability.
-Also, ligaments that are loosened can make the spine unstable and allow discs to slide, causing nerve pinching and the development of sciatica.
+Also, loose ligaments can make the spine unstable and allow discs to slide, causing nerve pinching and the development of sciatica.
 In addition, the weight and location of the infant might also put a strain on the nerve.
-There are treatments to relieve sciatic pain while pregnant, and the pain goes away after the baby arrives.
-Physical therapy and massage treatment, as well as warm baths, heat, medicines, and other methods, cal help.
+Today’s medical procedures can relieve sciatic pain while pregnant, and the pain goes away after the baby arrives.
+Physical therapy and massage treatment, as well as warm baths, heat, medicines, and other methods, can help.
 If you’re pregnant, maintain an appropriate posture during your pregnancy to reduce pain.

 What Health Problems Cause Sciatica?

 - Sciatica is most commonly caused by a nerve root that becomes compressed by a herniated or slipped disc.

 - Disc wear reduces the height of the discs, narrowing the nerve pathways (spinal stenosis), which may put pressure on the sciatic nerve roots.